All Articles

 This is where the full picture comes together.

 Sweet potato balls in green bean soup is not a random combination.
 It is a thoughtful pairing that works on multiple levels.
+(New to them?
+Here is our guide to what sweet potato balls are, and why they make such a satisfying tang yuan alternative.)

 The natural sweetness of the balls complements the gentle, slightly bitter character of the soup.
 The soup's cooling properties balance the warming nature of sweet potato.
 The soft chewiness gives the soup something to anchor it — without sweet potato balls, green bean soup can feel like it needs something more.